-- FIRST, make a short list of a few teachers who know you well.
-Discuss with your counselor who will write your recommendation. - If you are looking for something more than "Joe's a great student and should do well," you'll need a teacher who knows what you can do in a particular area.
-When you ask him/her to write for you, suggest that he/she concentrate on the specific area in which he/she knows you.
-Most colleges want a recommendation from an academic teacher, not Bible or an elective. - Ask yourself if that teacher is likely to be a good writer.
+- FIRST, make a short list of a few teachers who know you well. - If you are looking for something more than "Joe's a great student and should do well," you'll need a teacher who knows what you can do in a particular area.
+When you ask him/her to write for you, suggest that he/she concentrate on the specific area in which he/she knows you. - Ask yourself if that teacher is likely to be a good writer.
 Will he/she be interested enough to do a good job?
 Does he/she have the time?
 Other students may give you insights about teachers who put effort into their recommendations. - If you find yourself having to approach a teacher you're not completely sure is "on your side" and can fully support you, just ask outright.
-You want that letter to be a good reflection on you. - Allow at least two weeks; four would be even better. - Use the form in Naviance under document library; take along a copy of your high school data sheet, a quick reference to any honors and activities you've had since the ninth grade.
-Let the teacher know if there is something special you'd like highlighted.
-Remember, recommendations are requested to help colleges get to know you better.
-This isn't the time to be shy about yourself.
+You want that letter to be a good reflection on you. - Be sure you make your request in plenty of time.
+Allow at least two weeks; four would be even better.